Operators and functions to use in Cedar

 More Examples:

-These examples both fail to evaluate and fail to validate because their operands are illegal.
+These examples both fail to evaluate and fail to validate because their operands are invalid.

 "os" in {"os":"Windows "} //error - use `has` operator to check if a key exists